How does technology impact your health and well-being?

 Now, even marriages are webcast, so that relatives can bless the couple online without needing to come over.
 What more can they think of?

 In all things, there is always the good and the bad, the advantages and disadvantages.
-Learn to separate and sift the good ones for your benefits.
+Learn to separate and sift the good ones for your benefit.
 At the same time, limit and find ways to get away with the bad ones.

 Balance your way of life.
 Learn to live a life in the real world from time to time, away from the digital world.